2023 Best Political Science & Government Bachelor's Degree Schools in the Southeast Region

 Full Political Science & Government at Florida Southern College Report

-Sewanee - The University of the South came in at #9 in this year’s edition of the Best Political Science & Government Bachelor’s Degree Schools in the Southeast Region ranking.
+Sewanee - The University of the South ranked #9 on this year’s Best Political Science & Government Bachelor’s Degree Schools in the Southeast Region list.
 Sewanee is a small private not-for-profit school located in the rural area of Sewanee.

-Full Political Science & Government at Sewanee - The University of the South Report
+Read full report on Political Science & Government at Sewanee - The University of the South

-University of North Carolina at Chapel Hill ranked #10 on this year’s Best Political Science & Government Bachelor’s Degree Schools in the Southeast Region list.
-UNC Chapel Hill is a very large public school located in the small city of Chapel Hill.
+University of North Carolina at Chapel Hill came in at #10 in this year’s edition of the Best Political Science & Government Bachelor’s Degree Schools in the Southeast Region ranking.
+UNC Chapel Hill is a fairly large public school located in the city of Chapel Hill.

 While working on their Bachelor's Degree, political science majors at UNC Chapel Hill accumulate an average of around $15,535 in student debt.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $230.